 Japan Wonder Travel

 Japan Wonder Travel can assist you in all your travel needs, whether it concerns arranging a (private) tour, getting tickets to museums or travel tips, we have got you covered.
 We would be happy to make arrangements for your trip to Japan and make it a safe, comfortable, and unforgettable memory!
 Some of our product:

-Our virtual tour introduces you to some of the highlights of Japan with helpful information that allows you to get ready for your next trip!
+Our virtual tour introduces you to some of the highlights of Tokyo with helpful information that allows you to get ready for your next trip!
 A great option to prepare your upcoming Japan trip.

 2. Tokyo 1–Day Highlights Private Walking Tour

 Join a private tour and explore the highlights in Tokyo with our friendly local guide.
 The itinerary can be customized according to your wishes.

 On March 11, 2011, Japan was taken by surprise by the the Great Kanto Earthquake.
 It was the most powerful earthquake ever recorded in Japan and the following 15m high tsunami destroyed large parts of Fukushima’s coastal area and caused a nuclear accident.
 This tour will give you an insight into event and the current situation, by supporting the locals that are rebuilding the area.